bo3b/3Dmigoto/StyleGuide.md

 #### Classes
 - Class references will remain CamelCase for definitions.
 Microsoft objects that we subclass are always CamelCase, so keeping these consistent will make it clear when we are talking about Objects.
 - All class methods will be CamelCase.
 A lot of these are defined by Microsoft objects that we want to respect.
 The difference between our methods and Microsoft methods will be clear because of how they are called.
 - Field references in objects will be lowerCamelCase style.
 To remove the m that neither Helifax nor I like, but still keep them in the CamelCase variant to indicate 'object', instead of a local variable.
-No differences for public vs. private, but lowerSnakeCase will clearly indicate an object field.
+No differences for public vs. private, but lowerSnakeCase will clearly indicate an object field and also clearly differentiate with Microsoft COM object vars.
 - Operator overloads.
 Only to be used when it cannot be confused.
 These are as risky as bad macros.
 - A general goal is to make object references and usages clearly different than regular variables or subroutines.